kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-08-gateway-not-reachable.md

 ## Symptom

-You cannot access services or Functions using the API Rules created.
+You cannot access services or Functions using the APIRules created.
 The Kyma Gateway refuses the connection.

 ## Cause